Eastern Europe - Hen Eggs - Market Analysis, Forecast, Size, Trends and Insights

 Market Forecast 2019-2025 in Eastern Europe

 Driven by increasing demand for chicken egg in Eastern Europe, the market is expected to continue an upward consumption trend over the next seven years.
-Market performance is forecast to retain its current trend pattern, expanding with an anticipated CAGR of +X% for the seven-year period from 2018 to 2025, which is projected to bring the market volume to X tonnes by the end of 2025.
+Market performance is forecast to retain its current trend pattern, expanding with an anticipated CAGR of +X% for the seven-year period from 2018 to 2025, which is projected to bring the market volume to X tons by the end of 2025.

 Production in Eastern Europe

-The chicken egg production amounted to X tonnes in 2018, therefore, remained relatively stable against the previous year.
+The chicken egg production amounted to X tons in 2018, therefore, remained relatively stable against the previous year.
 Overall, chicken egg production continues to indicate mild growth.
 The most prominent rate of growth was recorded in 2010 when production volume increased by X% against the previous year.
 The volume of chicken egg production peaked in 2018 and is expected to retain its growth in the near future.
 The general positive trend in terms of chicken egg output was largely conditioned by slight growth of the number of producing animals and a relatively flat trend pattern in yield figures.

 In value terms, chicken egg production stood at $X in 2018 estimated in export prices.
 The total output value increased at an average annual rate of +X% from 2007 to 2018; the trend pattern indicated some noticeable fluctuations being recorded in certain years.
 The most prominent rate of growth was recorded in 2013 with an increase of X% against the previous year.
 The level of chicken egg production peaked at $X in 2014; however, from 2015 to 2018, production stood at a somewhat lower figure.